 In around 1906, North and South Leith became united for poor law purposes.
-A new poorhouse was erected in 1906-8 on Seafield Street at the south side of Seafield Road to accommodate about 650 inmates.
+A new poorhouse and hospital, designed by Jospeh Marr Johnston, were erected in 1906-8 on Seafield Street at the south side of Seafield Road to accommodate about 650 inmates.
 It was the last poorhouse to be built in Scotland.

 A lodge stood at the entrance to the site at the north.

-The main administration and accommodation blocks were at the northern part of the site.
+The main administration and accommodation blocks were at the northern half of the site.

 A connecting corridor ran down the centre of the site to a cruciform infirmary complex at the south.

 By 2001, the site was operating only as a day hospital, and finally closed in 2007.
-Later that year, large parts of the buildings were destroyed by fire, with the remainder likely to be demolished.
+Later that year, large parts of the buildings were destroyed by fire, with the remainder subsequently being demolished.
+Housing now occupies the site.

 Note: many repositories impose a closure period of up to 100 years for records identifying individuals.
 Before travelling a long distance, always check that the records you want to consult will be available.

 - Edinburgh City Archives, Level 1, City Chambers, 253 High Street, Edinburgh EH1 1YJ, Scotland.
 Only a very few financial and other administrative records survive, but no inmate registers etc.

 - Thanks to Jessie additional Denholm for information on the Leith poorhouses.